|Format:||Hardcover w/ Jacket|

 “These warmhearted and practical devotions could also be titled The Preacher’s Comfort.
 Allen gets inside the pastor’s head and points him to Jesus Christ in a way that will soothe and strengthen many a weary preacher’s soul.”

-Joel R. Beeke, President and Professor of Systematic Theology and Homiletics, Puritan Reformed Theological Seminary; author, Reformed Preaching; coauthor, Reformed Systematic Theology
+Joel R. Beeke, Chancellor and Professor of Systematic Theology and Homiletics, Puritan Reformed Theological Seminary; Pastor, Heritage Reformed Congregation, Grand Rapids, Michigan

 “We live in a Corinthian society, where preaching is regarded as foolishness by both the religious and the nonreligious.
 We also live in a quick-fix society, where even preaching is considered something that can easily be done.
 Lewis Allen’s ingenious book is an antidote to both of those perspectives—insightful, realistic, biblical, clear, and contemporary.
 I will buy it and use it with preachers I train!”